-This is the famous Bangkok, the main gateway to the Orient and its greatest city.
+This is famous Bangkok – the main gateway to the Orient and its greatest city.

 with the heat, the noise, the grime, the pungent smells, the crowds, the vibrant